mattischrome/console-blog/content/posts/hills/index.md

 - Blogging
 - Seventeen
 title: Hills
-heroImage: ../../assets/images/defaultHero.jpg
-description: I'm a big fan of books.
-The way they transport you away to other places and so on.
-As repositories
 ---
 I'm a big fan of books.
 The way they transport you away to other places and so on.
 As repositories of knowledge and adventure they can't be beat.
 I can think of no better way out of an existential fix than reading.